muguira-james/muguira-james.github.io/_posts/2018-10-23-React-UI-construction-and-testing-with-storybook.md

 # Introduction

 In a previous article, I wrote about employing Jest and BDD to test a UI.
 Jest is a powerful tool with a lot of primitives to structure UI testing.
 However, it is not very intuitive.
-Let alone trying to use behavior driven development to develop the UI.

 This caused me to search around in the React eco-system looking for a better tool.
 I wanted to be able to see what I was building and develop the tests as I go.
 Storybook is a very nice tool.
 It is NOT a visual construction framework.
 It IS a visual way to structure tests.
 Let's take the React app we wrote for the Graph ADT and rebuild it using Storybook.